Housing Options for HIV-Positive People in the U.S.

 Homeowners with problems that could result in losing their homes can contact a HUD-approved, housing-counseling agency for advice on defaults, foreclosures, and credit issues.
 Homeowners can contact the HUD website or call 888-995-HOPE (4673).

 Finding the right housing for women with HIV can have its own set of challenges.
-Many HIV+ women do not earn enough money to afford a decent place to live because they are taking care of children, spouses, and other family members.
+Many women living with HIV do not earn enough money to afford a decent place to live because they are taking care of children, spouses, and other family members.
 Women may find that they qualify for housing, while their loved ones -- especially male partners and teenage sons -- do not.

 It can be helpful to look beyond HIV-related housing for women and families.
 There may be housing and shelter options available for battered women, for pregnant women, for women coming out of jail, and for women needing substance abuse treatment.
 Talk to your case manager or housing advocate about the people you are caring for and your housing needs in order to find the best program for you.